xancuh/ecs-fixes/README.md

 # ecs-fixes
-great ecs fixes you can use to fix your ecs source. feel free to contribute!
+great ecs fixes you can use to fix your ecs source.

+if you have a fix that you want to share, please contact me by my discord below:

+**z9nj**

+thank you